OpenSILEX/docs-community-dev/docs/github.md

 If you are new to **Git**, you can check out this [simple Git guide](http://rogerdudler.github.io/git-guide/index.html) and its associated [Git cheat sheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf), or this other [Git cheat sheet](http://files.zeroturnaround.com/pdf/zt_git_cheat_sheet.pdf).
 The [official GitHub guide](https://guides.github.com/activities/hello-world/) is also worth a read.

 ### Git configuration

-The local configuration of git has to be done only once.
+The local configuration of Git has to be done only once.
 From a terminal (Linux terminal, Mac terminal, or Git Bash Here on Windows), you can indicate your name and your email address with the command lines (without the `<` and `>`) :

 ```